Residential Hard Money Loans for Investment Property

 2nd Loans (hard money second trust deeds) on Owner Occupied Property

 North Coast Financial is able to provide 2nd loans (hard money second trust deeds) against owner occupied properties.
 The combined loan to value (CLTV) must remain at or below 65% in order to be considered.
-A 2nd loan on an owner occupied property will fall under the Dodd-Frank regulations which requires the lender to verify the borrower’s income and ensure they are able to stay beneath a debt to income ratio.
+A hard money 2nd loan for consumer purpose on an owner occupied property will fall under the Dodd-Frank regulations which requires the lender to verify the borrower’s income and ensure they are able to stay beneath a debt to income ratio.
 Interest rates for 2nds are higher than interest rates for a 1st due to the increased risk to the lender.